CANOLA OIL Overview Information

 - High cholesterol.
 Replacing other dietary fats with canola oil seems to slightly lower levels of cholesterol and low-density lipoprotein (LDL or "bad") cholesterol in people with high cholesterol and those at risk for heart disease.
 Some types of canola oil are modified to contain high amounts of oleic acid or docosahexaenoic acid (DHA).
 These types of canola oil might have a greater effect on LDL cholesterol than regular canola oil.

 - Diabetes.
 Early research shows that including canola oil as part of a low glycemic load diet helps to control blood sugar better than a whole-grain diet in people with diabetes who are already taking antidiabetes drugs.
-Other early research shows that taking canola oil reduces levels of LDL cholesterol in postmenopausal women with diabetes.
+Other early research shows that taking canola oil reduces levels of LDL cholesterol in middle-aged women with diabetes.
 But it does not work as well as rice bran oil.

-- Inherited high cholesterol (familial hypercholesterolemia).
+- Inherited tendency towards high cholesterol (familial hypercholesterolemia).
 Early research shows that using canola oil as the only source of fat as part of a low-fat diet helps to reduce levels of low-density lipoprotein (LDL or "bad") cholesterol in children with inherited high cholesterol.
 But using sunflower oil as the only source of dietary fat seems to work just as well.

 - High blood pressure.
 Early research shows that using canola oil that contains docosahexaenoic acid (DHA) helps lower blood pressure in people with large waists and risk factors for heart disease.
 But it seems that it is the DHA in the canola oil is what causes this improvement.
 Using canola oil without DHA does not seem to lower blood pressure.